What kind of leader am I?

 As a previous CMALT holder I took my role as an assessor seriously.
 I was involved in marking portfolios and took the role of lead assessor on many occasions.
 I often joke I feel very vampiric whilst doing this as I feel like a I am feeding of more junior members of the profession as this is basically my main CPD route.
 Some of my best ideas/advice have been co-opted from other peoples portfolios and passed of as my own!

 As a current manager I have a major role in developing a team, from the storming to the norming to the performing.
 In addition to this, I take VERY seriously my responsibilities in developing individuals.
 I try to be the type of manager I would have needed when I was at the point of my career my subordinates are.
-This starts from day 1 of our entry level roles:
+This started from day 1 of our now defunct starter level roles:

 Assistant Learning Technologists